wsor4035/dev.luanti.org/content/textures.md

 JPEG is a lossy image format.
 It is useful for large photorealistic textures such as skyboxes or high-resolution textures.

 ### Optimising
-JPEG images can be optimised using `guetzli`, which reencodes a JPEG image as optimal as possible for the lowest filesize while not reducing the quality.
+JPEG images can be optimised using `guetzli`, which re-encodes a JPEG image as optimal as possible for the lowest filesize while not reducing the quality.

 ## TGA (`.tga`)
 TGA is a simple format, that either is an uncompressed stream of pixel data or with RLE encoding, depending on the format type of the file.